-The Kathleen Ethel Welch Outstanding Article Award is presented biennially in odd years for work in the field of composition and rhetoric to recognize outstanding scholarship and research in the areas of feminist pedagogy, practice, history, and theory.
+The Winifred Bryan Horner Outstanding Book Award is presented biennially in even years for work in the field of composition and rhetoric to recognize outstanding scholarship and research in the areas of feminist pedagogy, practice, history, and theory.
 The award carries a $200.00 honorarium and is presented at the Wednesday evening meeting of the Coalition at the Conference on College Composition and Communication.

-An eligible work must have been published in the two years prior to the year of the award.
-(For example, a work eligible for the 2021 award will have been published in calendar year 2019 or 2020.)
-Single or multiple authored articles are eligible.
+An eligible work must have been published in the two years previous to the year of the award.
+(For example, a work eligible for the 2022 award will have been published in calendar year 2020 or 2021.)
+Single or multiple authored books, as well as edited volumes, are eligible.
 We welcome nominations from authors, editors, publishers, or readers.
-To be eligible for the award, a nominee must be a member of the Coalition at the time of nomination.
+To be eligible for the award, a nominee must be a member of Coalition at the time of nomination.

 - Is the work relevant to and may it be situated within the broadly defined fields of feminist research in Composition and Rhetoric?

 - Does the work demonstrate a fair and balanced research agenda in the form of feminist inquiry: archival, historical, classroom-based, community based, empirical, or theoretical work?